vfarcic/devops24/manuscript/07-jenkins-cdp.md

 open "http://$JENKINS_ADDR/job/go-demo-3/configure"
 ```

-Please replace the existing code with the contents of the [cdp-jenkins-func.groovy Gist](https://gist.github.com/4edc53d5dd11814651485c9ff3672fb7).
+Please replace the existing code with the content of the [cdp-jenkins-func.groovy Gist](https://gist.github.com/4edc53d5dd11814651485c9ff3672fb7).

 We'll explore only the differences between the two revisions of the pipeline.
 They are as follows.